pipelinecd/pipeline/Global-design.md

     * maven version 3.0.5 on the PATH
     * git version 1.7.9.5 on the PATH
-3. Verify that the provided configuration is valid according to the pipeline definition (incl. verification that the provided scm configuration is correct by trying to connect)
+3. Verify that the provided configuration is valid according to the pipeline definition
+4. Do some additional environment preparation and verification after the configuration is found valid (eg. Verify that the provided scm configuration is correct by trying to connect)
-4. Start executing the _commit_ stage, as that's the starting point of this graph of stages
+5. Start executing the _commit_ stage, as that's the starting point of this graph of stages
     1. Start stage _document_
     2. Start stage _inspect_
         1. Start stage _snapshot-release_